SaiPavanKiran/Water_Remainder_App/README.md

     - Connect your Android device via USB or use an emulator.
     - Click on the `Run` button or use `Shift + F10` to run the app on your selected device.

+###  Output APK

+The output APK file is located at `outputs/apk/debug/app-debug.apk` in the project directory.
+You can download and install this APK on your phone to use the app.

 ### 🚀 Usage Instructions

 1. **Grant Notification Permission**